top of page

 We especially appreciate that the Perth Museum isn’t afraid to face and tackle difficult but important topics.
 For example, they highlight that their collection “contains many problematic legacies of empire, colonial exploitation, human trafficking, and racism”.
 Furthermore, as is the case with most museum collections, we must acknowledge that many artefacts acquired in the past were often looted or stolen from other cultures.
 And, if they weren’t stolen, they were often acquired with money that was gained directly or indirectly from slavery.

 Perth Museum states that there are certain questions they explore in their new museum.
 Questions such as- “Whose stories get told and whose don’t?
 Who is represented and who is erased?
-Who gets to tell those stories and who has the right hold these objects?”.
+Who gets to tell those stories and who has the right to hold these objects?”.
 We know these aren’t easy questions to ask, but they are essential if we want museums to have a place in contemporary society.

 In addition to their permanent galleries, the Perth Museum also has temporary exhibitions.
 They currently have ‘Waters Rising’ on display until 16 March 2025 (please note that this exhibit requires a paid ticket).